DoctorPCOD/DoctorPCOD/labs/example_lab_report.md

 ### Hardware Description

-The hardware consisted of a pushbutton with external pull-down resistor connected to pin `A5`.
+The hardware consisted of a pushbutton with external pull-down resistor connected to pin `C5`.
 A DIP switch was used to generate the 8-bit number.
 The DIP switch was connected to pins `D7`-`D0` and used internal pull-up resistors.
-Finally, eight LEDs were connected to pins `D8-D13` and `A0` and `A1`.
+Finally, eight LEDs were connected to pins `B0`-`B5`, `C0`, and `C1`.
 Each one was connected in series with a 220 ohm current-limiting resistor.

 ### Software Description